JuliaActuary/FinanceModels.jl/docs/src/developer.md

 ```

-By defining the `discount` method as above and subtyping `Yields.AbstractYield`, Yields.jl has generic functions that will work:
+By defining the `discount` method as above and subtyping `Yields.AbstractYieldCurve`, Yields.jl has generic functions that will work:

 - `zero(curve,to)` returns the zero rate at time `to`
 - `discount(curve,from,to)` is the discount factor between the two timepoints